Northern Ireland marks 50 years since Bloody Sunday

-Thirteen people were killed and 15 others injured when British soldiers fired on civil rights protesters on Jan.
+Thirteen people were killed and 15 others wounded when British soldiers fired on civil rights protesters on Jan.
 30, 1972, in the city of Derry, also known as Londonderry.

-Hundreds made their way Sunday to the Bloody Sunday Monument for the annual memorial service and wreath-laying ceremony.
+Relatives of those killed and injured half a century ago took part in a remembrance walk Sunday, retracing the steps of the original march.
+Crowds gathered at the Bloody Sunday Monument, where political leaders including Irish Premier Micheal Martin laid wreaths in a ceremony.

+The names of those who were killed and wounded were read out during the 45-minute memorial service.

 Britain’s government apologized in 2010 after an official inquiry found that the soldiers fired without justification on unarmed, fleeing civilians and then lied about it for decades.
 The report refuted an initial investigation that took place soon after the slayings that said the soldiers had been defending themselves against Irish Republican Army bombers and gunmen.